machine-perception-robotics-group/attention_branch_network/README.md

 Writer : [Hiroshi Fukui](https://github.com/Hiroshi-Fukui)

 ## Abstract
 This repository contains the source code of Attention Branch Network for image classification.
 The attention branch network is designed to extend the top-down visual explanation model by introducing a branch structure with an attention mechanism.
-ABN improves CNN’s performance and visual explanation at the same time by gnerating attention maps in the forward pass.
+ABN improves CNN’s performance and visual explanation at the same time by generating attention maps in the forward pass.
 [This link is the arXiv paper.](https://arxiv.org/abs/1812.10025)

 ## Citation